not-kennethreitz/elephant/README.rst

 Elephant is an S3-backed key-value store with querying powered by Elastic Search.
 Your data is persisted on S3 as simple JSON documents, but you can instantly query it over HTTP.

-Your data — as persistent as S3 and as portable as JSON.
+Suddenly, tour data becomes as durable as S3, as portable as JSON, as queryable as HTTP.
+Enjoy!

 Usage
 -----